chesty/vroom-osrm/README.md

 `/home/docker/osm` to mount inside the containers as a volume mount `/osm`

 Then start the containers with the relevant environment variables set.
+It will download the osm data, complile it
 Here's the list of variables that affects the container with some example settings.